Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 Keeping your blood sugar stable is another tool that will help you feel fundamentally safe in your body.

-To keep your blood sugar balanced, eat breakfast within an hour of waking up, before caffeine.
-Try protein, greens, complex carbs, and healthy fats.
-Get a decent amount of salt in there, too.
+To keep your blood sugar balanced, eat breakfast within an hour of waking up, before caffeine (if you drink caffeine).

 I love doing eggs with roasted sweet potatoes and steamed greens, drizzled with olive oil, salt, and pepper, or an omelette with cheddar, veggies, and long-fermented sourdough toast and grass-fed butter.